Affine connections on complex manifolds of algebraic dimension zero: Holomorphic geometry in algebraic dimension zero

 Pick a basis \(v_1, v_2, \ldots, v_n \in \LieG'\).
 Notice that any holomorphic vector field commuting with all \(v_i\), for \(i \in \{1, \ldots, n \}\), is a constant coefficient linear combination of those \(v_i\): this is true on the open \(\LieG'\)-orbit and, consequently, on all of \(M\).
 It follows that the centralizer of the Lie algebra \(\LieG'\) in the Lie algebra of all holomorphic vector fields on \(M\) is exactly \(\LieG'\).
 This implies that \(\LieG'=\LieG\) and hence \(\LieG\) is a complex abelian Lie algebra of dimension \(n\) acting with a dense open orbit.

-The proof is the same if we replace $g'$ by the extra rigid meromorphic geometric structure $g''$ on $M$ which is the juxtaposition of $g'$, with any meromorphic geometric structure globally defined on $M$.
+The proof is the same if we replace $g'$ by the extra rigid meromorphic geometric structure of algebraic type $g''$ on $M$ which is the juxtaposition of $g'$, with any meromorphic geometric structure of algebraic type globally defined on $M$.
 This implies that any meromorphic geometric structure on $M$ is \(\LieG\)-invariant.

 Therefore all meromorphic vector fields on \(M\) belong to \(\LieG\).
 If a connected Lie group acts by bimeromorphisms, then its Lie algebra acts by meromorphic vector fields, so as a Lie subalgebra of \(\LieG\).